emilsvennesson/shed/documents/assignments/sdd.md

 The model package is responsible for handling the logic and handling all the data that the program saves or represents for the user.
 The features implemented in the model right now is, - filter, filters all the products

 - Favorites, saves products as favorites
-- Parsing, fetches the data from a Json file
+- Parsing, fetches the data from a [JSON](#JSON) file

 #### View
-As a consequence of using Scene builder and FXML files with maven, is that the FXML files need to be in the resource folder.
+As a consequence of using [Scene builder](#Scenebuilder) and [FXML](#FXML)  files with maven, is that the [FXML](#FXML) files need to be in the resource folder.
 Therefore the view is not a package in the java structure.
 However, the dependencies still apply correctly.
-When we create a FXML file a controller is associated with that file.
-The FXML file then points to that file and gives it all the Objects and information it needs to execute correctly.
+When we create a [FXML](#FXML) file a controller is associated with that file.
+The [FXML](#FXML) file then points to that file and gives it all the Objects and information it needs to execute correctly.

 #### Controller
-This package includes all of the controllers that is associated to the different FXML files.
+This package includes all of the controllers that is associated to the different [FXML](#FXML) files.
-A controller for an FXML file handles what happens when a user does any sort of input
+A controller for an [FXML](#FXML) file handles what happens when a user does any sort of input